uvjim/linksys_velop/README.md

 ![Configure Advanced Options](images/config_advanced_options.png)

-* `Node image path`: the path to the folder location containing the images to use for nodes.
-This is currently used for to set the entity picture for the `update` entity.
-This relies on the `http` integration from HASS, details of which can be found [here](https://www.home-assistant.io/integrations/http), and more specifically [here](https://www.home-assistant.io/integrations/http#hosting-files) for the path to place the files in.
+* `Velop image path`: the path to the folder location containing the images to use for integration purposes.
+This is currently used for to set the entity picture for various entities.
+It relies on the `http` integration from HASS, details of which can be found [here](https://www.home-assistant.io/integrations/http), and more specifically [here](https://www.home-assistant.io/integrations/http#hosting-files) for the path to place the files in.